EnKei1803/DA1-RISC_V/README.md

 ## I/O for RISC-V

-After building a RISC-V processor, we need to establish methods for I/O communication with the PCU to ensure usability.
+After building a RISC-V processor, we need to establish methods for I/O communication with the CPU to ensure usability.
 This requires designing an I/O Addressing Map to facilitate effective interaction.

 ![Addressing IO Device](https://github.com/user-attachments/assets/3d175510-7d18-4fb1-86ca-8b521f737929)